charlesweir/WordImagesAndTables/README.md

 **Replace Picture**: does the same as Word's **Change Picture** button, but keeps the same size and cropping.
 Select an image before use.

-**Reposition**: moves a frame around the page consistently with the Latex formatting rules.
+**Reposition**: moves a frame around the page consistently with the LaTeX formatting rules.
 So big frames go at the top or bottom of the page; small frames in a two-column page go at the top or bottom of a column; small frames in a single-column page go to the left or right of the text.
 Clicking the button twice moves the frame to another position: top vs bottom, or left vs right.
 The operation doesn't move the frame's anchor, so the frame always stays on the same page.
 Just select a frame and try it!

 **Update All**: Updates all the fields in the document, reliably.
 To check for cross referencing errors, search for "Error!" and " 0" afterwards.

 **Relayout Document** is the most complex of the functions here.
-It looks through the current document for all the frames with references to them (as created by **New Figure** and **New Table**), checks that you want to go ahead, then arranges the frames at the top and bottom of columns and pages, each as close as possible to its reference, according to the Latex formatting rules.
+It looks through the current document for all the frames with references to them (as created by **New Figure** and **New Table**), checks that you want to go ahead, then arranges the frames at the top and bottom of columns and pages, each as close as possible to its reference, according to the LaTeX formatting rules.
 To make this possible, it moves Word's *Anchor Points* for each frame (unlike **Reposition**). **Relayout Document** ignores images and tables that are not in frames, frames without references to them, frames that are positioned *Left* or *Right* (in a single column page), and references that are in different sections from their corresponding frames.
 It takes a while, but the results can be excellent.

 ## Using the Functions